Our people

 Head of External Affairs & Communications

-After honing her skills at three London training and enterprise councils, Anita joined Kingston University in 1999.
-In addition to establishing and leading the University's nationally recognised press office, Anita was also responsible for developing internal communications channels, championing staff engagement campaigns, delivering digital/social media activity and spearheading a community enquiries function.
-She is most proud of her role promoting the University's much-lauded work with students formerly in care.
+After honing her skills at three London training and enterprise councils, Anita joined Kingston University in 1999 where she established and led the University's nationally recognised press office.
+Anita was also responsible for championing staff engagement campaigns, delivering digital/social media activity and spearheading a community enquiries function.

 Mandy Arnold